What price should you ask for your home?

 Based on the laws of supply and demand, this may require you to reduce the asking price of your home, since you may be limited to cash buyers or non-traditional mortgages.

-A pre-listing inspection will uncover areas in need of attention or repairs, allowing you to set a reasonable listing price from the start.
+A pre-listing inspection will uncover common issues and areas in need of attention or repairs, allowing you to set a reasonable listing price from the start.

 Boost Curb Appeal